-Remote Alert Recipient 3 @ 1.
-If you enable a SNMP over LAN recipient, you also need to complete the SNMP section on the Network Protocols 2.
-If you enable an E-mail over LAN recipient, you also need to complete the SMTP section on the Network Protocols page.
+Remote Alert Recipient 3 @

+- If you enable a SNMP over LAN recipient, you also need to complete the SNMP section on the Network Protocols page. - If you enable an E-mail over LAN recipient, you also need to complete the SMTP section on the Network Protocols page.

 By entering an email or SNMP address not assigned to your company, you are consenting to share hardware serviceable events and data with the owner of that email or SNMP address not assigned to your company.
 In sharing this information, you warrant that you are in compliance with all import/export laws.
-Status Name Notification method SNMP over LAN Receives critical alerts only Reset to Defaults Cancel Save a.
-In the new Remote Alert Recipient window, change the status from Disabled to Enabled.